 Installation view birrarung ba brungergalk 2023.
 Tarrawarra Museum of Art.
 Commissioned by Tarrawarra Museum of Art for The Soils Project.
 Installation photograph Andrew Curtis

-In Australia, historical photographs of landscape/place/Country, frame Country as an object to capture or obtain.
-Country is depicted through an extractive and resource driven lens.
+In Australia, historical photographs of landscape/place/Country often frame Country as an object to capture or obtain—depicting it through an extractive, resource-driven lens.
 I am interested in exploring other ways of knowing Country through photography.
-My photographs will form a visual record of the confluence for future reference for Wurundjeri Traditional Custodians.
-I would like to thank Wurundjeri Traditional Custodians for their generosity in enabling me to take these photographs on Wurundjeri Country.
+My photographs form a visual record of the confluence for future reference by Wurundjeri Traditional Custodians.

 The Soils Project 5 August – 12 November 2023, brings together 13 practitioners and collectives from Australia, the Netherlands and Indonesia to explore the complex and diverse relationships between environmental change and colonisation.